-where $u(t - \tau)$ represents the inputs in the recent past.
-Furthermore, this relationship can be expressed as a Volterra series of the inputs (see Box 1).
-The critical thing here is that we never need to know the underlying and 'hidden' variables that describe the details of each cell's electrochemical and biochemical status.
-We only need to know the history of its inputs, which, of course, are the outputs of other cells.
-Eq(3) is, in principle, a sufficient description of brain dynamics and involves the variables $u(t - \sigma) = y(t - \sigma)$ that represent activity at all times $\sigma$ preceding the moment in question.
+Equation (4) is, in principle, a sufficient description of brain dynamics and involves the variables that represent activity at all times preceding the moment in question.
 These are simply neuronal transients.
 The degree of transience depends on how far back in time it is necessary to go to fully capture the brain's dynamics.
-The sensible nature of Eq(3) can be readily seen.
-For example, if we wanted to determine the behaviour of a cell in V1 (primary visual cortex) then we would need to know the activity of all connected cells in the immediate vicinity over the last millisecond or so to account for propagation delays down afferent axons.
-We would also need to know the activity in distant sources, like the lateral geniculate nucleus and higher cortical areas, some ten or more milliseconds ago.
-In short we need the recent history of all inputs.
+The sensible nature of Equation (4) can be readily seen.
+For example, if we wanted to determine the behavior of a cell in V1 (primary visual cortex), then we would need to know the activity of all connected cells in the immediate vicinity over the last millisecond or so to account for propagation delays down afferent axons.
+We would also need to know the activity in distant sources, like the lateral geniculate nucleus and higher cortical areas, some 10 or more milliseconds ago.
+In short, we need the recent history of all inputs.

-Transients can be expressed in terms of firing rates (e.g. chaotic oscillations, Freeman and Barrie 1994) or individual spikes (e.g. syn-fire chains, Abeles et al. 1994; 1995).
-Transients are not just a mathematical abstraction, they have real implications at a number of levels: For example, the emergence of fast oscillatory interactions among simulated neuronal populations depends upon the time delays implicit in axonal transmission and the time-constants of postsynaptic responses.
+Transients can be expressed in terms of firing rates (e.g., chaotic oscillations; Freeman and Barrie 1994) or individual spikes (e.g., syn-fire chains, Abeles and others 1994, 1995).
+The analysis above is not just a mathematical abstraction, it has real implications at a number of levels: For example, the emergence of fast oscillatory interactions among simulated neuronal populations depends on the time delays implicit in axonal transmission and the time constants of postsynaptic responses.
 Another slightly more subtle aspect of this formulation is that changes in synaptic efficacy, such as short-term potentiation or depression, take some time to be mediated by intracellular mechanisms.
-This means that the interaction between inputs at different times, that models these activity-dependent effects, again depends on the relevant history of activity
+This means that the interaction between and y(t), that models these activitydependent effects in Equation (4), again depends on the relevant history of activity.